sellaaassii/Shopify/README.md

 # Description

 This repository contains an android application that fetches data from the Shopify Custom Collections REST API 😬😬.
-It was put together using Android Studio.
+It was put together using Android Studio.💻🤖